gowthamgovindhan28/Jarvis-Using-JavaScript/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you’d like to improve Jarvis, feel free to fork the repository and submit a pull request.

-##👤 Author
-> Gowtham G
-> Connect with me on [LinkedIn] (https://www.linkedin.com/in/gowtham-govindhan/).
-> Thank you for checking out Jarvis!
+# Thank you for checking out Jarvis!
 Your feedback is appreciated.
 Let’s make the future of voice assistants bright! ✨

+# Project By
+   ## Gowtham G
+   > Connect with me on LinkedIn -> https://www.linkedin.com/in/gowtham-govindhan/